RumeelHussainbnb/CoreDAODocs/docs/Learn/products/coreBTC/design.md

 **2. Relayers:**
    - **Role:** Relayers monitor the Bitcoin blockchain for locking transactions directed at Lockers and validate these transactions.
 They play a crucial role in ensuring that the locked Bitcoin corresponds accurately to the minted coreBTC on the Core Chain.
-   - **Functionality:** Upon detecting a valid locking transaction, Relayers submit proof to the Core Chain to mint the corresponding amount of coreBTC, bridging Bitcoin into the Core DAO ecosystem securely.
+   - **Functionality:** Upon detecting a valid locking transaction, Relayers submit proof to the Core Chain to mint the corresponding amount of coreBTC, bridging Bitcoin into the Core Chain ecosystem securely.

 **3. coreBTC Smart Contract:**
    - **Role:** The coreBTC smart contract on the Core Chain manages the minting and burning of coreBTC tokens.
 It interacts with Relayers and Lockers to ensure that all operations adhere to the protocol rules.